ade-wagimon2/MSA_manhatan/README.md

 This code creates a basic Manhattan plot using random data.
 You'll need to replace the example data with your actual MSA data and calculated significance values.

-If you need more detailed guidance or have specific questions about any of these steps, feel free to ask!